-Meet a Mentor is a four-month mentoring programme for 18-26-year-olds seeking entry to the creative and digital industries, delivered in partnership with Create Jobs.
+Meet a Mentor is a four-month mentoring programme for young Londoners aged 18-24 seeking entry to the creative and digital industries.

 We pair talented young creatives with industry professionals who work closely with their allocated mentee to help them get that bit further down the road in their chosen career path.